-An Education degree will provide you with the skills you need to become a teacher in a variety of learning settings.
+An Education degree, like a special education teaching credential, will provide you with the skills you need to become a teacher in a variety of learning settings.

 Have you ever thought about swapping out your traditional office for a courtroom?
 If so, a law degree may be your calling.
 If serving justice and defending the public interests you, our law school is an excellent place to start on your journey to higher education.

-Whether you decide to work in a law firm or start your own private practice, there are many different career paths you can pursue after earning a law degree.
+Whether you decide to hold office in the criminal justice system, work in a law firm or start your own private practice, there are many different career paths you can pursue after earning a law degree.
 The requirements to become a lawyer are many, however its a career that offers security, excitement, and an impressive annual salary.
 Even though this field of study is known to be quite rigorous, it is also a very rewarding, lucrative career, making it highly attractive to many college students.

 Earn Your Bachelor’s Degree with Alliant

 Now that you know the 10 most popular majors, you should have a better idea of what you want to study in college.
 If you’re ready to apply to colleges, check out the majors offered at Alliant International University.
 These include:

 Alliant’s California School of Management and Leadership (CSML) is staffed with top-notch professors who provide a hands-on education.
 Best of all, campuses are in-person and online.
 Study from anywhere with one of Alliant’s programs today!
 Already have a bachelor's degree?
 Learn about our master’s programs in California.

 - National Center for Educational Statistics.
 Most popular majors. https://nces.ed.gov/fastfacts/display.asp?id=37